mozilla/redash-ui-tests/README.md

 Read our [contributing guide][contributing] and check out the [good first issue][first] label for tasks, that are good candidates for your first contribution to **redash-ui-tests**.
-Your contributions greatly appreciated!
+Your contributions are greatly appreciated!
 Every little bit helps, and credit will always be given!

 Please note that **redash-ui-tests** is released with a [Contributor Code of Conduct][code of conduct].
 By participating in this project you agree to abide